 See our tuition rates for tuition according to your place of residency.

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Our catalog provides detailed information about the courses we offer and the courses required for the Respiratory Care Program Associate in Applied Sciences degree.
-This degree can be completed in five semesters by a full-time student but may take longer if you are also working.
+The catalog provides detailed information about the courses required for the Respiratory Care Program Associate in Applied Sciences degree.
+This degree can be completed in five semesters by a full-time student.

 El Centro College’s Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care.

 Take a look at other Nursing and Health Care programs.